Whitney DeCamp

 Kalamazoo MI 49008-5257 USA

 DeCamp’s most recognized work focuses on video games, especially the connection between violent media and behavior.
 His work in this area has been featured by CNN, Encore, FOX News, GQ, Michigan Radio (National Public Radio), MSNBC Live, NBC News, Teen Vogue, and Time, as well as published in high-impact journals such as Computers in Human Behavior, Journal of Youth and Adolescence, and Personality and Individual Differences.
-His articles addressing other topics in sociology and criminology have also appeared in high-impact journals, including the British Journal of Criminology, Youth Violence and Juvenile Justice, and Deviant Behavior.
+His articles addressing other topics in sociology and criminology have also appeared in high-impact journals, including PLOS ONE, the Journal of Interpersonal Violence, and the Journal of Gambling Studies.

-As a faculty member, DeCamp has received several awards in recognition of his achievements.
-At the university-level, he has received an Excellence in Discovery Award and an Innovative Teaching Award.
+As a faculty member, DeCamp has received several awards in recognition of his achievements, including the university's highest honor recognizing teaching: the Distinguished Teaching Award.
+He has also received an Excellence in Discovery Award and an Innovative Teaching Award.
 From the College of Arts and Sciences, he has received a Faculty Achievement Award in Research and Creative Activity and a Faculty Achievement Award in Teaching.
 He has also twice received a student-organized award in sociology for Outstanding Faculty Mentor.

 Related articles